-Performance Measures General vehicular and aircraft access into parks and sportsgrounds is restricted.
-Emergency and maintenance vehicle and aircraft access is provided as required.
 Performance Measures Adjoining properties are informed of legal limitations regarding private use of community land Sporting groups are given opportunity to address problems internally before Council considers reallocation of ground.
-Time Frame 0 0 Time Frame ο ω Ο 2.7 USE FOR ACCESS OR STORAGE Management Statement Action Team 2.7A Aircraft and Vehicular Access Restrict access into parks and • Prevent general aircraft and vehicular MPL sportsgrounds to maintenance access to unauthorised areas of parks and and emergency vehicles as sportsgrounds by use of fencing and gates. • Provide opportunities for access of MPL maintenance and emergency vehicles as required. • Aircraft landings restricted to emergency fundraising events 2.8 COMMUNITY AND NEIGHBOUR ISSUES Management Statement Action 2.8A Boundary Management Encourage good neighbour e.
-Respond promptly to complaints from MPL relations with surrounding adjoining properties where complaints relate properties while ensuring private to use of parks and sportsgrounds.
-WPL use of community land only enform adjoining landholders of MPL occurs in accordance with the requirements of Local Government Act to guidelines established in the prevent private use of community land.
-Local Government Act. • Consult with sporting groups where negative impacts are directly associated with their use.
+Time Frame 0 S 0 Mgt Team from MPL relate of MPL Act to where MPL ed with ed with onsider JK ISSUES Action Encourage good neighbour • Respond promptly to complaints from MPL relations with surrounding adjoining properties where complaints relate properties while ensuring private to use of parks and sportsgrounds. use of community land only • Inform adjoining landholders of occurs in accordance with the requirements of Local Government Act to guidelines established in the prevent private use of community land.
+Consult with sporting groups where MPL negative impacts are directly associated with their use.
 If negative impacts associated with a particular group continue, consider reallocating fields to other sports.
+2.0 COMMONITY AND INEIGHBOOK ISSUES Management Statement 2.8A Boundary Management Encourage good neighbour relations with surrounding properties while ensuring private use of community land only occurs in accordance with the guidelines established in the Local Government Act.